Council meetings reopen to the public

 Members of the public are required to register their attendance by 10am on the day of the meeting by emailing firstname.lastname@example.org and detailing the item/items they are interested in.
 Should more than 24 people request to attend the meeting, where possible rostering will take place so that people can attend for the item they are interested in.
 Council will endeavour to accommodate requests but cannot give a guarantee due to capacity requirements.
 A return email will be sent to anyone wishing to attend with details concerning attendance.

 Members of the public will be able to register to address Council on matters on the agenda.
 Also, members of the public will be able to register to ask a question of Council in community forum however community forum is not for speeches by members of the public.
-To assist in limiting movement around the Council Chamber, the Public are not able to speak at the meeting and must send their speech to email@example.com by 5.00pm on the Monday preceding the Council Meeting.
+To assist in limiting movement around the Council Chamber, the Public are not able to speak at the meeting and must send their speech via this online form by 5.00pm on the Monday preceding the Council Meeting.

-Should you wish to speak on an item on the Agenda or ask a question of Council in Community Forum, you are requested to email your speech to firstname.lastname@example.org and if approved, it will be read out at the meeting.
-Please note that questions in Community Forum cannot be about an item on the Agenda and should be limited to questions only.
-Questions may not be answered at the meeting in accordance with the procedures and rights contained in the code of meeting practice.
+Should you wish to speak on an item on the Agenda or ask a question of Council in Community Forum, again you are requested to send your speech via this online form - If approved it will be read out at the meeting.
+(Please note that questions in Community Forum cannot be about an item on the Agenda and should be limited to questions only.
+Questions may not be answered at the meeting in accordance with the procedures and rights contained in the code of meeting practice).

 Please do not register or come to Council if you are ill even in a minor way.
 Please also do not come if you have come into contact with someone who is displaying fever, cold and flu like symptoms.
 Seating will be arranged to comply with social distancing requirements and contact details will be collected in order to contact attendees in response to any COVID-19 outbreak.
 Additional cleaning has been implemented, including high touch points, to ensure compliance with COVID-19 safety guidelines.